Directions to our Property Management Offices in Plano, Texas –

 - Processing of any and all rents/funds collected each month in a timely manner and providing end of year reports for taxes.

 - Filing of any eviction court paperwork as needed, represent owner/investor in eviction court, file writ of possession, and enforce the writ in person.
 This is all on a case by case basis.

 Plano, Texas: Historical Factoid

-As one of the top Plano property management companies, our property managers are keen to stay up-to-date with facts, figures, and things to do about the town.
+As one of the top Plano property management companies with a focus on residential, single home, or rental properties, our property managers are keen to stay up-to-date with facts, figures, and things to do about the town.
 So here’s a historical factoid for you:

 Plano’s chief trade rested on cattle farming and livestock raising.
 However, more and more people discovered the county’s rich, black soil that was suitable for growing and farming crops.
 Plano was on its way to further prosperity – more schools, and churches began to be built as well as local business establishments.
 Toward the end of 1850s Plano was a picture of steady growth and prosperity, but business came to a halt when the Civil War occurred in the early 1860s.
 After the war, the people made their return to their run-down farms to start their lives anew.
 New settlers from both South and the mechanized North came to Plano to as well.
 Plano was on its way to further growth when the Houston and Texas railroads were finally built in 1872; by the next two years later the county’s population had ballooned to 500.
 Plano also became the first train station entering Collin County by the south.